johnnykostov/se_project_express/README.md

 # around-express

 This is a Back-End project.
 We set up an initial server, requests, routing and data processing.
-The project I use Node.js / Express.js / JSON / Postman
+The project I use Node.js / Express.js / JSON / man

 ## Running the Project